 Dr Richard Lunz is a South African trained doctor with experience in science/research/education and postgraduate degrees in Primary Care/Public Health/Occ Med/Aviation/Safety and risk joins NCFH for a return role after initial work with AgriSafe for a project support position.

-Jessie completed a Bachelor of Public Health and Health Promotion (Hons) and Bachelor of Commerce at Deakin University in 2017.
+Jessie completed a Bachelor of Public Health and Health Promotion (Hons) and a Bachelor of Commerce at Deakin University in 2017.
 Following this, Jessie made the move to Hamilton to work as a Research Assistant at the centre.
 In 2020, she commenced her PhD focusing on child safety on farms.
-Growing up on a beef farm in north east Victoria Jessie is keen to help improve the health, wellbeing and safety of farming communities.
+Growing up on a beef farm in northeast Victoria Jessie is keen to help improve the health, wellbeing and safety of farming communities.

 Tracey joined NCFH in 2009 and lives and works with her husband on their sheep and cropping farm in Western Victoria.

-Tracey is passionate about the health and wellbeing of our farming communities nationwide and works with the NCFH team to coordinate all health, wellbeing and safety programs including their award winning Sustainable Farm Families™ program.
+Tracey is passionate about the health and wellbeing of our farming communities nationwide and works with the NCFH team to coordinate all health, wellbeing and safety programs including their award-winning Sustainable Farm Families™ program.
 This drives Tracey to promote all farm families and rural and regional communities to focus on improving their health.
 Tracey is also responsible for coordinating data and specific NCFH projects to ensure successful delivery and reporting of service strategies and objectives are achieved.